Analyzing HIMS’s current quarter earnings projections

 Sponsored

-Further, it is important to consider HIMS stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.09.HIMS’s price to book ratio for the most recent quarter was 6.09, resulting in an 10.32 price to cash per share for the period.
+Further, it is important to consider HIMS stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.08.HIMS’s price to book ratio for the most recent quarter was 6.07, resulting in an 10.29 price to cash per share for the period.

 How does Hims & Hers Health Inc. (HIMS) stock rate among analysts?
 Buy, sell, or hold?